 Vatnajökull National Park has been the setting for James Bond scenes, and many other screen productions have shot footage there, including the Game of Thrones.
 Being present in this environment is so much more powerful and magnificent than watching these vistas on a screen.

-Your accommodation for the night will be in the South Coast area.
+Your accommodation for the night will be in the capital, Reykjavik.

 Þingvellir National Park (Thingvellir), is a stunning UNESCO World Heritage Site, recognized for its outstanding history and unique geological features.
-Throughout the world Þingvellir is famous for being the place where the tectonic plates have moved apart, something which is ongoing!
+Throughout the world, Þingvellir is famous for being the place where the tectonic plates have moved apart, something which is ongoing!
 The Eurasian and North American continents continue to separate at a rate of around 2 cm per annum.
 The Alþing, the Icelandic Parliament, held its inaugural meeting at Þingvellir in the year 930 AD.
 The Icelandic Parliament has the distinction of being the oldest continually operating national government in the world.
-Visit Peningagjá, the money gorge, throw a coin and make a wish, see Þingvallavatn, the stunning lake and the rugged Almannagjá gorge.

 The power of Gullfoss waterfall is stupendous, the Hvítá river flows down from its source at Langjökull glacier, then crashes its way through the huge canyon, dropping 32 m.
 There are two stages to this drop, the mighty flow pivots a little before vanishing into vast a crevasse.
 The Geysir geothermal area is one of the most often visited places in Iceland.
 Who doesn´t want to witness an erupting geyser?
 You will see the now inactive Great Geysir, many trickling and gurgling hot springs, and the star of the show, Strokkur, the geyser hot spring which obediently erupts every 5 to 10 minutes.
 Sometimes the scalding spout can reach a height of 40 m.
 There is always an atmosphere of great excitement at Geysir – ready, camera, action!